sharm588/SAV-Simulator/README.md

 Shared Autonomous Vehicles Simulator
 </h1>
 <p align="center">
-Repository for a simulation of autonomous vehicles in ridesharing.
-The simulation ensures that the vehicles pick up and drop passengers at designated destinations in the most efficient way possible using Dijkstra's algorithm, IBM’s CPLEX API, and a genetic algorithm.
+Repository for a simulation of autonomous vehicles in ridesharing
 </p>

+# About

+Autonomous vehicles remove the need for a driver, which reduces the price for ridesharing to the point where it is competitive to the use of personal vehicles.
+However, using a fleet of shared autonomous vehicles (SAV) poses several new challenges, such as deciding which vehicle is assigned to which passenger.
+Using Dikjstra's shortest path algorithm, a CPLEX optimization equation, and a genetic algorithm with an SAV simulation allows us to find the most efficient way to pick-up/drop-off passengers to minimize passenger wait times.

 # Run using IntelliJ IDEA